ClaudiaInSweden/visit-jarbo/README.md

 ### Findings under testing

-- As users might want to receive information about more than one topic I originally used checkboxes for the Contact us page.
-However, after som trials and Google research I found out that this requires Javascript which was not part of course so far.
+- As users might want to receive information about more than one topic, checkboxes were initially used on the Contact us page.
+However, after some trials and Google research it turned out that this feature requires Javascript which was not part of the course so far.

 ## Deployment